remykarem/remykarem.github.io/books/system-design-book/src/sql-vs-nosql.md

 ---

+My summary:

-When choosing a database, you would consider the underlying data structure — in particular, whether you need to store a lot of **relational data**.
-With relational data, there is a _need_ to maintain relationships and the integrity rules among tables.
-Such guarantees are given by **ACID**.
+When choosing a database, one important consideration is the underlying data structure — particularly if there's a need to store a lot of **relational data**.
+Relational data requires maintaining relationships and integrity rules among tables, often necessitating **ACID** guarantees.

-ACID guarantees are easily achieved with **single-server systems**.
-Ensuring these properties in a distributed environment can come with a performance cost.

-If we don't need relational data (and therefore ACID and therefore the single-server system), then we can opt for a **distributed system**.
+ACID guarantees are _more easily achievable_ with a **single-server system** due to lack of **network latency**, and no requirement to ensure **data consistency across multiple nodes**.

+**SQL databases** are _designed_ with relational data in mind, offering robust support for complex joins and otherr relational operations, thereby ensuring data integrity.

+However, not all applications demand strict relational data structures or full ACID compliance.

+Furthermore, there are applications that need to handle a large volume of data or high traffic.

+For these applications, a distributed system ("**NoSQL database**") might be more suitable.
 Why?

+Distributed systems can:
-* Can **handle concurrent requests**.
+* **handle concurrent requests**.
 Why?
 To handle a lot of requests.
-* Can **maintain high availability** — some services ("business requirement") require _continuous operation_; downtime can lead to significant losses
+* **maintain high availability** — some services ("business requirement") require _continuous operation_; downtime can lead to significant losses
-* Can **handle large amounts of data** — single machines often can't store all the data
+* **handle large amounts of data** beyond the capacity of a single server

-However, one should also note that by the CAP theorem, and the constraint that distributed systems must be partitian-tolerant (the P in CAP), distributed systems must **forgo either consistency or availability**.
+According to the **CAP theorem**, in the event of a network partition in a distributed system — a situation that distributed systems must be prepared for — the system must trade-off between **consistency** or **availability**.
+However, the extent of this trade-off varies among different systems.
+Many modern databases offer a tuneable balance.

-Note that some distributed systems can also guarantee ACID (to different extents): MongoDB, Couchbase, and Amazon DynamoDB.
+Note that some distributed databases offer relational data support and therefore ACID (to different extents): MongoDB, Couchbase, and Amazon DynamoDB.

----

-### Data structure and data integrity

-SQL databases are relational.

-NoSQL databases are non-relational and can handle a variety of data models.

-Because of how data is organised, stored and retrieved, it impacts the design and behaviour of:
-* Transaction handling
-* Distributed-ness

-### Transaction handling

-Because SQL databases need to **maintain the relationships and integrity rules among tables**, they are typically ACID-compliant (properties that affect transactions).

-NoSQL databases do not need to maintain such relationships and strict integrity rules.
-MongoDB provides atomicity only at document level.

-Properties related to transaction:
-* atomicity (ACID)
-* consistency (ACID)
-* isolation (ACID)
-* durability (ACID)

-### Distributed-ness

-SQL databases usually runs on a single server.

-NoSQL databases are _designed_ to run across many servers.

-Distributed data store affects the following:
-* scalability
-* consistency (CAP)
-* availability (CAP)
-* partitioning (CAP)

 ---